Top 5 Ways To Lower Blood Pressure Naturally

 But you don’t need to resort to dangerous prescription drugs in order to lower your blood pressure.
 Instead you can fully reverse hypertension using completely natural means.
 So here are the top 5 ways that you can take charge of your own health and lower your blood pressure naturally:

 Most people with high blood pressure are overweight, and the more overweight you are the higher your blood pressure is likely to be.
 The reason for this is that carrying excess weight forces your heart to work harder, and this extra strain increases blood pressure.
 But if you lose some weight you will reduce the strain, and this in turn will lower your blood pressure.

 2. Take Regular Exercise

-Exercise strengthens the heart and helps it to use oxygen more efficiently.
+Exercise strengthens the heart and it also helps it to use oxygen more efficiently.
 This means it doesn’t need to work so hard to pump blood, so the stress on your arteries is reduced and this lowers your blood pressure.

-Then, later on you could replace one or two of these sessions with some higher intensity training if you wish.
+Then, later on, you could replace one or two of these sessions with some higher intensity training if you wish.

 3. Reduce Stress

 Stress causes your body to release cortisol, and extended high levels of this hormone will increase blood pressure, as well as contributing to weight gain.
 So try to avoid high stress situations as far as possible.

 Some stress, however, is inevitable in today's world, but there are a number of good ways to relieve it.
 These include listening to relaxing music, deep breathing, yoga and meditation.

 4. Eat The Right Diet